Types of Hinges: Cabinet Hinges Explained at Last

-[I like how] Drifter0658 (a fellow Squid) succinctly calls cabinet hinges "the tireless soldiers of kitchen cabinet hardware".
-I too have deemed this cabinet hardware the unsung heroes of cabinets everywhere.
-How poetic, how true...If it's true that the truly great only gain recognition after they are no longer with us, then, alas, this poor champion will never receive its fair credit.
-Cabinet hinges are here and they're here to stay.
-Instead of waiting for a "warm day in December", let's pay tribute to this fantastic, and integral, piece of cabinet hardware today.
+Cabinet hinges have been called "the tireless soldiers of kitchen cabinet hardware".
+I too have deemed this bit of hardware the unsung hero of cabinets everywhere.
+Instead of waiting for a warm day in December, let's pay tribute to this fantastic and integral piece of cabinet hardware today.

 Frameless (a.k.a.
 European or euro-style) cabinets are single, solid boxes, no frills attached.
 For these cabinets, your cabinet hinges will receive the most wear and tear because the doors are a constant pressure weighing down on them.
 All frameless cabinets have full overlay doors (we'll get there, don't worry).
 Frameless cabinets might give more space because there are no beams or stiles taking up room, and also offer slightly easier access to contents.